 The procedure for proposing a new major is summarized below:

-- The process should begin with a petition to the chair and the secretary of the Committee on Majors, in which the faculty members of a proposed major specify what it would consist of and why it is needed, specifically addressing the question of why such needs cannot be met in an existing major.
+- The process should begin with a petition to the chair and the secretary of the Committee on Majors, in which the faculty members of a proposed major specify its content and purpose, specifically addressing the question of why such needs cannot be met in an existing major.
 The outline of such a petition can be found in PDF format in the Appendix section.
+This petition should be submitted by the beginning of the spring term and no later than February 1.

 - The requirements of the proposed major should be comparable in number to closely-related majors in Yale College and should include courses from the introductory, intermediate, and advanced levels, including a senior requirement such as a capstone course that entails independent research or small group projects.